 Another movie that Comedy Central adored back then was the 1988 film Glitch.

 FOX constantly shows Independence Day whenever a big event is happening on another network: Super Bowl, Oscars, etc...
-In fact, Independence Day aires on every station that gets the rights to it, especially A&E showing the movie every 4th of July week.
-Even MTV, CMT, BET, Syfy, E!, AMC, Spike, Bravo, and VH-1 aires it also.
+In fact, Independence Day airs often on every station that gets the rights to it.
+Even MTV, A&E, CMT, BET, Syfy, E!, AMC, Spike, Bravo, and VH-1 have been in on the act.
 There was one time, around 2009-ish, when it popped up every other weekend.
-TBS, TNT & WGN played it constantly, so did myNetworkTV as a Sunday Night Movie & Saturday Afternoon and the CW.
+TBS, TNT & WGN America played it constantly, so did myNetworkTV as a Sunday Night Movie & Saturday Afternoon and the CW.

 After AMC stopped emphasizing classic movies but before they had original series such as Mad Men, Breaking Bad, and The Walking Dead, the network went through different phases where they played the same movie practically every day for months until they found a new movie to obsess over and the cycle began anew.
 Examples included (but were not limited to):

-Looks like the Christmas programming for 2013 consists entirely of the Home Alone movies, White Christmas, and Jack Frost (1998).
-Culkin & Friends apparently have taken up the overexposure slack from last year's endless Miracle on 34th Street lovefest tribute.
+The Christmas programming for 2013 consisted entirely of the Home Alone movies, White Christmas, and Jack Frost (1998).
+Culkin & Friends apparently took up the overexposure slack from last year's endless Miracle on 34th Street lovefest.

 TNT and USA are both very bad about going through phases where they'll show the same movie over and over and over again, whether it's The Dark Knight on TNT or National Treasure on USA - if either of them shows the movie once, you know you'll be seeing it again within the week.